 Step 3.
 Write baby lullabies.

-Lastly, I finished by writing sweet baby lullabies on the front of the baby shower gift in black sharpie pen.
+Lastly, finish by writing sweet baby lullabies on the front of the baby shower gift in black Sharpie pen.

 I wrote out “Rock-a-bye-baby”, “Hush Little Baby” and “Twinkle, Twinkle Little Star”.